Wimmen's Comix

-Wimmen's Comix, later titled Wimmin's Comix, is an influential all-female underground comics anthology published from 1972 to 1992.
+Wimmen's Comix, later retitled (respelled) as Wimmin's Comix, is an influential all-female underground comics anthology published from 1972 to 1992.
 Though it covered a wide range of genres and subject matters, Wimmen's Comix focused more than other anthologies of the time on feminist concerns, homosexuality, sex and politics in general, and autobiographical comics.
 Wimmen's Comix was a launching pad for many cartoonists' careers, and it inspired other small-press and self-published titles like Twisted Sisters, Dyke Shorts, and Dynamite Damsels.

 Each issue of Wimmen's Comix was edited by a different editor or two editors who shared the job.
 Last Gasp published the first ten issues; later issues were put out by Renegade Press and then Rip Off Press.

 Publication history

 Antecedents

 Wimmen's Comix debuted a few years after the publication of the 1970 one-shot It Ain't Me, Babe, the first American comic book entirely produced by women, which was put together by Trina Robbins, the most prolific and influential of the women cartoonists in the underground scene.
 It Ain't Me Babe was a feminist newspaper in Berkeley, California.
 Many of the creators from the It Ain't Me Babe comic went on to contribute to Wimmen's Comix.
 Last Gasp, the publisher of It Ain't Me Babe, was the first publisher of Wimmen's Comix.